 Submission of Manuscripts

-Theory and Research in Social Education receives all manuscript submissions electronically via ScholarOne Manuscripts located at: mc.manuscriptcentral.com/utrs.
-ScholarOne Manuscripts allows for rapid submission of original and revised manuscripts, as well as facilitating the review process and internal communications between authors, editors and reviewers via a web-based platform.
-ScholarOne Manuscripts technical support can be accessed via schilarone.com/services/support/.
-Manuscripts are accepted for consideration with the understanding that they are original material and are not being considered for publication elsewhere.
+Theory & Research in Social Education receives all manuscript submissions electronically via its ScholarOne Manuscripts site located at: http://mc.manuscriptcentral.com/utrs.
+ScholarOne Manuscripts allows for rapid submission of original and revised manuscripts, as well as facilitating the review process and internal communication between authors, editors and reviewers via a web-based platform.
+ScholarOne Manuscripts technical support can be accessed via http://scholarone.com/services/support/.
+If you have any other requests please contact Carla Peck, the journal’s editor, at email@example.com

 Specifications for Manuscripts